Affiliate links on Android Authority may earn us a commission. Learn more.

 For video specifically, Casting opens up more services on smart displays, and often makes it easier to control media on a TV since you’re using an app or voice controls instead of a remote.
-Alexa-based displays are limited to the web or whatever video apps are directly installed, and while Alexa can now control many TVs and media streamers, Assistant voice integration is superior when you’re not dealing with Fire TV.
+Alexa-based displays are usually limited to the web or whatever video apps are directly installed, and while Alexa can now control many TVs and media streamers, Assistant and Google Home are generally superior when they’re available.
+A large number of TVs now have Google TV pre-installed, which most people seem to prefer to Amazon’s Prime-focused Fire interface.

 So long as you and the recipient(s) are in the US, UK, Canada, or Mexico, you can use Alexa speakers or displays to call most non-emergency mobile or landline phones.
 On top of this, Echo Show displays support video calls through Skype, Zoom, or Amazon’s own backend.
 When taking (or making) a call through that third option, people can use the Alexa app if they don’t have a Show.

-Google Assistant is comparatively limited on smart speakers and displays, restricting calls to Google Duo or Meet, Zoom, numbers in your Google Contacts (if you’re in the US or Canada, excluding territories), or one of a handful of carrier partnerships the company has worldwide.
+Google Assistant is comparatively limited on smart speakers and displays, restricting calls to Google Duo or Meet (the two now being one and the same), Zoom, numbers in your Google Contacts (if you’re in the US or Canada, excluding territories), or one of a handful of carrier partnerships the company has worldwide.
 On your smartphone, though, Assistant is much more flexible and has a party trick: Google Duplex, which in supported regions can book some reservations for you or hold your spot in an automated phone system.

 Currently Alexa can speak English, Arabic, French, Spanish, German, Italian, Hindi, Japanese, and Brazilian Portuguese.
 Alternate dialects may be available, and sometimes, multiple languages can be used simultaneously.
 In the US you can choose not just English or Spanish, but a combination of the two if you’re in a multilingual household.

 Amazon does limit which languages are officially supported in each region.
 It’s possible to go outside these boundaries, but that’s unwise, since it can disable some Alexa features.